Relatively dominated representations from eigenvalue gaps and limit maps: Introduction

 \subsection{Acknowledgements}

-The author thanks Max Riestenberg for helpful conversations about the Kapovich--Leeb--Porti approach to Anosov representations, Kostas Tsouvalas for stimulating comments, Fran\c{c}ois Gu\'eritaud and Jean-Philippe Burelle for helpful discussions related to ping-pong and positive representations, and Fanny Kassel for comments on an earlier version.
-The author acknowledges support from ISF grant 871/17.
+The author thanks Max Riestenberg for helpful conversations about the Kapovich--Leeb--Porti approach to Anosov representations, Kostas Tsouvalas for stimulating comments, Fran\c{c}ois Gu\'eritaud and Jean-Philippe Burelle for helpful discussions related to ping-pong and positive representations, Andrew Zimmer for pointing out a missing hypothesis and a gap in a reference, and Fanny Kassel for comments on an earlier version.
+The author acknowledges support from ISF grants 871/17 and 737/20.

-This research was conducted during the covid-19 pandemic.
+This research was conducted during the COVID-19 pandemic.
 The author extends his heartfelt gratitude to all those --- friends, family, mentors, funding agencies --- who have given him safe harbor in these tumultuous times.